wai-blue/bladeerp-docs/Modules/Common/AddressBook/Controllers/Addresses.md

-# Action Common/AddressBook/Addresses
+# Controller Common/AddressBook/Addresses

 ## Description

-List of all addresses related to selected contact from address book.
+List of all addresses.
+The list can be filtered/reduced when related to some entity (e.g. to selected contact from address book or stockroom).

 ## View